-- they do not purport to talk on behalf of the local authority, if permission to speak on behalf of the authority has not been given to them; - comments shall be consistent with the Code, for example, they should not disclose confidential information or criticise individual members of staff; and - comments must not purposefully misrepresent the views of the local authority or other members.
+- they do not purport to talk on behalf of the local authority, if permission to speak on behalf of the authority has not been given to them; - · comments shall be consistent with the Code, for example, they should not disclose confidential information or criticise individual members of staff; and - · comments must not purposefully misrepresent the views of the local authority or other members.
 Further details about media relations are set out below.

-Members will abide by the social media protocols described in Attachment A, LGNZ's Good Governance Guide, available at https://www.lgnz.co.nz/assets/Induction/The-Good-Governance-Guide.pdf
+Members will abide by the social media protocols described in Attachment A, available via the Good Governance Guide from LGNZ